 On January 14, 2000, an application was filed requesting the required FERC approvals.
+Approval from the FERC was received on May 31, 2000.
+See Exhibit d.1.2.

 B. Nuclear Regulatory Commission

 The Atomic Energy Act provides that an NRC license for nuclear generating facilities may not be transferred or in any manner disposed of, directly or indirectly, through transfer of control, unless the NRC finds that the transfer complies with the Atomic Energy Act and consents to the transfer.
 Subsidiaries and affiliates of CEI and NU hold licenses for their nuclear generating facilities.
 On January 13, 2000 CEI and NU filed an application with the NRC seeking approval of the transfer of control resulting from the Merger.